The camera on the iPhone 13 is really good, and some of the pictures that you can capture with it are impressive.

 Pictures that you took before you changed the file type won’t be affected.
 They will still be in the older, larger file type.

-Note that this camera capture setting will also effect the file types for the videos that you create in the iPhone Camera app.
+Note that this camera capture setting will also affect the file types for the videos that you create in the iPhone Camera app.

 - 720 HD at 30 fps